 If you have significantly stronger students in one subject or significantly weaker in another, you can enroll them in different Grades for that subject.

-That is, your child could be doing Grade 4 English while they’re doing Grade 7 Math.
+For example, your child could be doing Grade 4 English while doing Grade 7 Math.

 How Quickly Can I Finish Lessons?